compute-tooling/compute-studio/README.md

 - Users pay for their own compute, at cost.

 Under development:
-- Developers may pay for their users' compute.
+- Developers choose to pay for their users' compute.
-- Developers may share models privately, for a per-user fee.
+- Developers coose to share models privately, for a fee.
+- Developers may share non-tabular output.

 Planned:
+- Users may use a COMP REST API to run simulations and build GUI simulation pages.
-- Developers may charge a subscription for their model to support development and data.
+- Developers may charge a model subscription, for a fee.
+- Users may upload and download simulation input files from the COMP GUI.

 ## Contributing